J-Tech-Japan/SuperSimpleEventSourcing/README.md

 It includes event sourcing library, and sample domain.
 It's good to study how event sourcing library is made.

+Also it have simple WEB API with Scalar UI, Simple Console App and Simple Unit Test.

 **TODO** : Query and listing existing aggregate is not included.

 ```